Git-Leon/notes/JPA-Notes.md

 	et.commit();
 	```

-### What is `JPQL`?
-* Java Persistence Query Language
-	* object oriented language for querying from relation database

-### What is `Persistence`?
-* Persisting an entity is the operation of taking a transient object and storing its state to the database.
-* This is typically done by an intermediate service object which references an `EntityManager`.

 ### What is a `Service Object`?
 * An application's business logic or individual functions are modularized and presented as services for consumer/client applications.